hyang-gi/image-share-app/README.md

 * Static page support for likes/comments for design
 * Added routes/support to view a single post
 * Comments functionality
-* Optimisation of the nested queries (received help from @bennorth on database optimisation and alternate option for nested queries)
+* Optimisation of the nested queries (received help from [bennorth](https://github.com/bennorth) on database optimisation and alternate option for nested queries)
 * Likes functionality